This is a great book, IT is not mainly about IT, it's about how our brain work.

 much multitasking, too many distractions, and the frequent flurry

-.
+of new data to deal with.
 Scientists agree that trying to focus on

-several things at once means you’ll do poorly at each of them
+several things at once means you’ll do poorly at each of them.

 And if that wasn’t bad enough, a controversial study done in the